- Browse bikes

 |Len Arrigo said 2004-05-27 18:06|

 I have just modified my KE 125 in an attempt to make it a trail bike.
 To that end, I have installed nobby tires on both the front and rear wheels as well as installing a "65" tooth rear sprocket with a 14 tooth on the front.
 The bike still does not have the low-end torque needed for the trails I plan on riding.
 I have been told that I can change the rotary intake valve.
 Is this true and if not, can I change the primary gears to obtain the torque I´m looking for?
 Thanks in advance for your help.

-this discussion group.
-Enter your e-mail to join the forum and get notifcations of new messages.
-Or post your question,
+Enter a comment or answer to this messageYou can post your question, answer or comment as a guest.
+Or enter your e-mail to join the forum and get notifcations of new messages.

 More 1976 Kawasaki KE 125 informationOur discussion forums are intended for short messages.
 We also welcome more extensive motorcycle reviews.